 Director: Edgar Wright

-Writer: Edgar Wright and Simon Pegg
+Writers: Edgar Wright and Simon Pegg

 Released: April 2004

-The best Black Comedy of all time.
+The best black comedy of all time.

-I have a weakness for Zombie apocalypse movies anyway, however, this film has taken every zombie cliche` in the book and ends up pointing fun at themselves which is hilarious!
+I have a weakness for zombie apocalypse movies anyway.
+However, this film has taken every zombie cliche` in the book and ends up pointing fun at themselves, which is hilarious!

 The creators called it a “Rom Zom Com” aka a “Romantic Zombie Comedy” and the “perfect date film” because it has a heart line of a romantic comedy that happens to be set in a time where zombies are attacking the world.

 It starts out with Shaun (Simon Pegg) and Shaun’s girlfriend Lizz (Kate Ashfield) at a bar on yet another date at the Winchester Pub, as Lizz bickers about how they never do anything different.
 The shot slowly widens to show, Lizz’s friends David and Di (Dylan Moran and Lucy Davis) and Shaun’s foul-mouthed best friend, Ed (Nick Frost).
 Of course, what better to change the monotonous situation than have their lives bombarded with the living dead!?